Governance of the Bank of England

 Monetary Policy Committee (MPC)

-The MPC consists of the Governor, the Deputy Governors for Monetary Policy, Financial Stability and Markets, Banking and Resolution, the Bank’s Chief Economist, and four external members appointed by the Chancellor.
+The MPC consists of the Governor, three Deputy Governors (for Monetary Policy, Financial Stability and Markets, Banking and Resolution), the Bank’s Chief Economist, and four external members appointed by the Chancellor.
 The MPC has responsibility within the Bank for formulating monetary policy.
 The 1998 Act requires the Bank to maintain price stability and, subject to that, to support the Government’s economic policy, including its objectives for growth and employment.
 At least once a year the Government specifies the price stability target, and the MPC must meet at least eight times a year (and at least once in any 10-week period) to set interest rates and other monetary conditions so as to meet that target.

 Financial Policy Committee (FPC)